Dharma Satya Nusantara Tbk

 7. Member of multiple industry schemes or other external initiatives to reduce negative environmental or social outcomes associated with palm oil production?

-[Externally verified] The company is a member of PAACLA (Partnership for Action Against Child Labor in Agriculture) and TFA.
+The company is a member of the Partnership for Action Against Child Labour in Agriculture (PAACLA) and TFA.

 -